Volorf/Grid-Mesh/README.md

 * **`Mat`** allows you to set up a material.
 * **`Centered`** Centers the grid to the center of the game object

 ## How to set it up via Code
-You have a bunch of properties you can tweak to control the effect.
+You have a bunch of properties you can tweak to control the grid.

 ```csharp
 using UnityEngine;